Kumamoto nightclub files criminal complaint against Uruguay rugby players | The Japan Times

 KUMAMOTO – A Kumamoto city nightclub filed a criminal complaint Wednesday against players on the Uruguay Rugby World Cup team, alleging they damaged property at the establishment, the nightclub’s lawyer said.

-The club, called Bacon Egg, lodged a damage report after two players tackled a club staffer standing by the entrance, who was later diagnosed with a back sprain.
+The club, called Bacon Egg, lodged a damage report after two players tackled a staff member standing by the entrance, who was later diagnosed with a back sprain.

 A senior official from the tournament organizing committee has visited the club and apologized, and the committee has said the two players have expressed remorse for their actions.